To work in parallel timelines, you can use Git branches.

 Click on the Branch button on the main menu.
 In the next dialog, enter the branch name and click Create Branch.

-Note how the feature1 is indicated as the current branch (reason: Sourcetree automatically switches to the new branch when you create a new branch, if the Checkout New Branch was selected in the previous dialog).
+Note that feature1 is now the current branch.
+Sourcetree switches automatically when Checkout New Branch was selected in the dialog.

 3 Create some commits in the new branch, as follows.